data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     df_customer_pd: pd.DataFrame = pd.DataFrame(customer_data)
     ```

     Once the data is created, we can check that it has been loaded correctly by displaying the first few rows of each DataFrame.
-To do this, we will use the `.head()` method to display the first 5 rows of each DataFrame, and then parse to the `print()` function to display the DataFrame in a readable format.
+To do this, we will use the [`.head()`][pandas-head] method to display the first 5 rows of each DataFrame, and then parse to the [`print()`][python-print] function to display the DataFrame in a readable format.

     ```py {.pandas linenums="1" title="Check Sales DataFrame"}
     print(f"Sales DataFrame: {len(df_sales_pd)}")